nathaniel-morgan/njmbase/README.md

 <!-- badges: end -->

 The goal of njmbase is writing some personal use functions without any dependencies.
-Ideally These can be loaded onto and empty R session and immediately work without any other packages needed.
+Ideally, these can be loaded onto an empty R session and immediately work without any other packages needed.

 ## Installation